Trying to learn how to find and fix roof hail damage?

-Hail can be one of the most damaging forces of nature: every year, hundreds of homes are damaged in the United States and millions of dollars are spent on hail damage repair.
+Hail can be one of the most damaging forces of nature: every year, hundreds of homes are damaged in the United States, and millions of dollars are spent on hail damage repair.
+While cases of severe damage make it pretty obvious you have damage, many instances of hail damage can be harder to find unless you know what to look for.

-But how do you recognize damage from a hail storm, and how should you go about getting it repaired?
-How can homeowner’s insurance be beneficial when recovering from storm damage?
-We’ve got you covered on every topic of hail damage repair.
+So how do you recognize damage from a hail storm, and how should you go about getting it repaired?
+How can homeowners insurance be beneficial when recovering from storm damage?
+Don’t worry, we’ve got you covered on every topic of hail damage repair.

 Identifying Hail Damage